tiredofit/docker-unit/README.md

 ## About

-This will build a Docker Image for [Unit](https://unit.nginx.org), A ..
+This will build a Docker Image for [Unit](https://unit.nginx.org), A high performance application server.
+This is a base image that can serve static files.
+You will likely need to use a different downstream image if you wish to serve PHP files such as [tiredofit/unit-php](https://github.com/tiredofit/docker-unit-php)

 ## Maintainer